Hand-to-hand combat

 Pankratiasts portrayed on a Roman relief.
 2nd or 3rd century A.D.

-Hand-to-hand combat is a physical confrontation between two or more persons at short range (grappling distance or within the physical reach of a handheld weapon) that does not involve the use of ranged weapons.
-The phrase "hand-to-hand" sometimes includes use of melee weapons such as knives, swords, clubs, spears, axes, or improvised weapons such as entrenching tools.
+Hand-to-hand combat is a physical confrontation between two or more persons at short range (grappling distance or within the reach of a handheld weapon).
+Handheld weapons may include knives, swords, clubs, spears, axes, or improvised weapons such as entrenching tools.
 While the term "hand-to-hand combat" originally referred principally to engagements by combatants on the battlefield, it can also refer to any personal physical engagement by two or more people, including law enforcement officers, civilians, and criminals.

 Combat within close quarters, to a range just beyond grappling distance, is commonly termed close combat or close-quarters combat.
-It may include lethal and non-lethal weapons and methods depending upon the restrictions imposed by civilian law, military rules of engagement, or ethical codes.
+It may include lethal and non-lethal weapons and methods, depending upon restrictions imposed by civilian law, military rules of engagement, or ethical codes.
 Close combat using firearms or other distance weapons by military combatants at the tactical level is referred to in contemporary parlance as close-quarters battle.
 The United States Army uses the term combatives to describe various military fighting systems used in hand-to-hand combat training, systems which may incorporate eclectic techniques from several different martial arts and combat sports.